qianyuejiang/Fusion-Backend/README.md

 Unix Domain Socket only works on \*nix system, but it has better performance in IPC.

-To use Unix Domain Socket, set `management_address` to a valid sock path.
+To use Unix Domain Socket, set `manager_address` to a valid sock path.

-For example, you can set `management_address` to `/tmp/run/shadowsocks-manager.sock` to use Unix Domain Socket in communication.
+For example, you can set `manager_address` to `/tmp/run/shadowsocks-manager.sock` to use Unix Domain Socket in communication.